Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization

 \subsection{The ConEx method}

 ConEx is a single-loop primal-dual type method for functional constrained optimization.
 It evolves from the primal-dual methods for solving bilinear saddle point point problems (e.g., \cite{chambolle2011first,chen2014pd,lan2018optrand,Lan2018comm,Lan19}).
 Recently Hamedani and Aybat~\cite{aybat2018primal} show that these methods can also handle more general functional coupling term.
 However, as discussed earlier, existing primal-dual methods ~\cite{Nemirovski2005mirror,aybat2018primal} for general saddle point problems, when applied to functional constrained problems, require the projection of dual multipliers onto a possibly unknown bounded set in order to ensure the boundedness of the operators, as well as the proper selection of stepsizes.
-One distinctive feature of ConEx is to use value of linearized constraint functions in place of exact function values when defining the operator of the saddle point problem and the extrapolation/momentum step.
+One distinctive feature of ConEx is to use value of linearized constraint functions in place of exact function values when defining the extrapolation/momentum step.
 With this modification, we show that the ConEx method still converges even though the feasible set of $y$ in problem \eqref{eq:saddle_pb} is unbounded.
-In addition, we show that the ConEx is a unified algorithm for solving functional constrained optimization problems in the following sense.
-First, we establish explicit rate of convergence for the ConEx method for solving functional constrained stochastic optimization problems where either the objective and/or constraints are given in the form of expectation.
-Second, we consider the composite constrained optimization problem in which objective function $f_0$ and/or constraints $f_i, i =1, \dots, m$ can be nonsmooth.
+In addition, we show that ConEx method is a unified algorithm for functional constrained optimization in the following sense.
+First, we establish an explicit rate of convergence of the ConEx method for solving functional constrained stochastic optimization problems where either the objective and/or constraints are given in the form of expectation.
+Second, we consider the composite constrained optimization problem in which the objective function $f_0$ and/or constraints $f_i, i =1, \dots, m$ can be nonsmooth.
 Third, we consider the two cases of convex or strongly convex objective, $f_0$.
-For strongly convex objective, we also establish the convergence rate of the distance between last iterate to the optimal solution $x^*$.
+For the strongly convex objective, we also establish the rate of convergence to the optimal solution $x^*$.

 Before proceeding to the algorithm, we introduce the problem setup in more details.
 First, we assume that $f_0$ satisfies the following Lipschitz smoothness and nonsmoothness condition for some constants $L_0, H_0 \ge 0$:

 for all $x_1, x_2 \in X$ and for all $f'_0(x_2) \in \pgrad f_0(x_2)$.
 For constraints, we make a similar assumption as in \eqref{eq:A3}.
 Moreover, we make an additional assumption that the constraint functions are Lipschitz continuous.
 In particular, we have